acoadou/alpaca-cpp/README.md

 ## Rate limiting and error handling

-All non-success responses raise `alpaca::ApiException` or one of its more specific subclasses.
+All non-success responses raise `alpaca::Exception` or one of its more specific subclasses.
 The hierarchy allows callers to handle failures with additional precision: